 John Lewis & Partners

-John Lewis is a UK brand of high-end department stores.
-In 2018,
+John Lewis gets multiple mentions on our list.
+It’s a UK brand of high-end department stores.

-Like the Macy’s ad we just shared above, they wanted to tell a story and aim to touch the hearts of the audience.
-It shows Sir Elton John’s singing his hit, “Your Song” at home, then you are taken throughout moments in his life, where he performs around the world in different settings.
-But the most crucial part is the ending scene, where it’s 4 year old him unwrapping his Christmas present from his grandmother, which is his first piano, which forever changed his life.
+Like the Macy’s ad we just shared above, they wanted to tell a story and aim to touch the audience’s hearts.
+It shows Sir Elton John’s singing his hit, “Your Song,” at home, then you are taken through moments in his life, where he performs around the world in different settings.
+But the most crucial part is the ending scene, where it’s 4-year-old him unwrapping his Christmas present from his grandmother, his first piano, forever changing his life.

 It’s heartfelt and reflective.